 The situation at the French land borders

-As reported by ASGI, people stopped at the border or on the train are taken to the San Luigi station, identified and given a “refusal of entry” (refus d’entrée).
+Regarding pushbacks, as reported by ASGI, people stopped at the border or on the train are taken to the San Luigi station, identified and given a “refusal of entry” (refus d’entrée).
 The rejection procedure is completed with the handing over of the concerned persons to the Italian police authorities who invite them to proceed on foot to the city of Ventimiglia.
 If the third country nationals are intercepted in border areas as defined by the bilateral readmission agreement, they are simply readmitted without any written measure.

 Since 2020, due to the pandemic, both transit areas (Ventimiglia and Oulx) suddenly found themselves totally or partially without accommodation facilities, while the flows that had slowed down in the first months of the year returned to earlier levels after spring.
 In Ventimiglia, despite a drop-in flow, local associations have aided about 250 people a day.
 On 31 July 2020, the Roja Camp, managed by the Italian Red Cross, was closed, after a previous period of quarantine due to two positive cases of COVID-19, which prevented new entries.
 Being the only formal place of accommodation for people in transit, its closure led to the proliferation of informal settlements and the occupation of public spaces to face the arrival of winter.
 Facilities provided by the local Caritas office are only able to guarantee a limited number of places for single parents and children.